Samnanger Municipality: Geography

+The Gullfjellet mountains lie along the western border of the municipality.
+The highest point in the municipality is the 1297.77 m tall mountain Tveitakvitingen, a tripoint on the border of the municipalities of Samnanger, Bjørnafjorden, and Kvam.
+The mountain Sveningen is another tripoint on the border with Samnanger, Bergen, and Bjørnafjorden municipalities.
+The Kvamskogen mountain plateau lies along the eastern border of the municipality.

 Government

 Samnanger Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Hordaland District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Samnanger is made up of 21 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Samnanger Municipality is made up of 21 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.